 Trusts are a common estate planning tool.
 A trust is an independent legal entity with designated beneficiaries.
 Trusts usually derive the income they pay out from a core asset base from the deceased’s estate.
-The trust’s asset base is then managed by a trustee, either appointed by the deceased or by the court.
+The trust’s asset base is then managed by a trustee.
+This trustee is either appointed by the deceased or by the court.

-The benefit of creating specific rules to govern a particular piece of property is that it can save significant time and legal complexity in distributing one’s assets after death.
-The disadvantages of this are that these property rules are often difficult to change and they can be complicated and expensive to set up.
+Benefits of creating specific rules to govern a particular piece of property include the significant savings in time and legal complexity when distributing one’s assets after death.
+Disadvantages include that these property rules are often difficult to change and they can be complicated and expensive to set up.

 The form of your inheritance will dictate how long or complicated the process is.
 The process might also extend significantly if there are legal challenges by others who claim the asset or if the deceased’s documents are ambiguous.